nekoto-kun/python-samples/README.md

 2. Create a virtual environment using `python -m venv venv`
 3. Activate the virtual environment using `source venv/bin/activate` (Linux) or `venv\Scripts\activate` (Windows)
 4. Install the required packages using `pip install -r requirements.txt`
+5. Run the examples using `python <example>.py`.
+For notebooks, open the notebook using Jupyter Notebook, Jupyter Lab, Google Colab, or any other notebook viewer like VS Code.
+Choose the appropriate kernel if needed.

 ## About `samples` directory